-I like her suggestion that posts should try to solve a problem.
+I like his suggestion that posts should try to solve a problem.
 I can see how that would draw in readers, because readers have something to gain from your post other than just entertainment.
 Okay.
 I can do more of the problem-solving posts.
 This is kind of a problem-solving post, isn’t it?
 Kind of?
 Sort of?
 Maybe?

 You can check out Cristian’s post here: “Lessons Learned After One Year of The Art of Blogging”